|Rikard Le Rich||Son of Baron LeRich of North Caravel||M 22|

-Nignog Gateaux Senior is the father of Nignog's late mother.
+Nignog Schune is the father of Nignog's late mother.
 She died giving birth to Nignog in the forest of the borderlands where she and Ningnog's father were hiding from the Caravelli Police for speaking ill of the Queen.
 Nignog Schune is a retired adventurer, Master of the Knights of Gebong, guardian of the Gebong Conjunction, and the most respected man in town.
 Nignog's mother must have had a mother of her own, but Nignog Senior has never told the story of how his daughter was born.
 Rumor has it, however, that Nignog's grandmother was an orc.

 Another prominent citizen in the village is Ping's mother, Mistress Pong, who is the mayor.
 She and her husband live with Ping on their farm outside the village.
 Mister Pong likes to raise lamas, and has several large stables.
 He keeps Zar's horse as well as Ping's.
 Theirs is one of twenty farms around the village that provide food to its inhabitants.
 Each farm is roughly ten hectares in area, which is three hundred paces by three hundred paces.
 Most of the Pong's farm is used for ten fine cows to graze in, and to make hay.
 But there is a field of wheat also, and a fine orchard of pears and apples.